-Native forests that are not logged have real and tangible benefits to the entire ecology and economy of NSW.
+Native forests that are not logged have real and tangible benefits to the entire ecology and economy of NSW, and the biodiversity of the whole country.

 Native state forests cover an area of 2 million hectares in NSW and impact on a diverse set of living conditions for many towns, from water quality in reservoirs, to greater tourism industry opportunities, and carbon storage and abatement.